openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 -  *Perform Steps to Apply for Yocto Project Compatibility:* If you want permission to use the Yocto Project Compatibility logo with your layer or application that uses your layer, perform the steps to apply for compatibility.
-See the "`Making Sure Your Layer is Compatible With Yocto
-   Project <#making-sure-your-layer-is-compatible-with-yocto-project>`__"
-   section for more information.
+See the ":ref:`dev-manual/common-tasks:making sure your layer is compatible with yocto project`" section for more information.

 -  *Follow the Layer Naming Convention:* Store custom layers in a Git